-Join us on February 25 to discuss the implications and the policy priorities needed to put nature at the heart of our economy.
+On February 25 at our event with Business for Nature and WWF, we were joined by leaders to discuss the implications of the Dasgupta Review and the policy priorities needed to put nature at the heart of our economy.

 In the Spring of 2019, the British Chancellor of the Exchequer commissioned the UK’s Economics and Finance Ministry – HM Treasury – to carry out an independent review on the economics of Biodiversity.

 It was the first time a national finance ministry has commissioned a full assessment of the role of nature in underpinning economic prosperity.

 - to assess the economic benefits provided by biodiversity around the world,

 - to assess the costs and risks of its continued loss,

 - and to identify a range of recommendations that could simultaneously enhance biodiversity alongside economic prosperity.

 The Dasgupta Review – named for its lead author Professor Sir Partha Dasgupta – is akin to the 2006 Stern Review on the Economics of Climate Change, likewise commissioned by the Chancellor and housed within the Treasury.
 Since its release, the Stern Review has elevated climate change to the top of the international agenda and has become among the most influential reports on climate ever produced.

 The central message of the Dasgupta Review is one that will be familiar to many in our community: Our economies, livelihoods and well-being all depend on nature, and the accelerating collapse of the natural world is fuelling extreme risk and uncertainty for our economies and for our livelihoods, health and well-being.